Pharmacy Technician Diploma

 Admission requirements for specific programs will often refer to Alberta Grade 12 course groups.
 Visit the Admission Requirements page for detailed group descriptions.

-If you are an international student or have completed your high school education outside of Alberta, please refer to our International Course Equivalencies page for information on how your coursework may align with our admission requirements.
+If you have completed your high school education outside of Alberta, please refer to International Course Equivalencies for information on how your coursework may align with our admission requirements.

 Academic Requirements